jjvanzon/Circular-Language-Spec/constructs-drafts/special-access.md

 #### Global Access

 < Nice sentence:
-Globality makes all direct children accessible to all ancestors >
+Module makes all direct children accessible to all ancestors >

 There’s also a way to make objects accessible not only to parents, but accessible from anywhere.
 This makes the accessed objects global.